-The study, entitled, “Waste in the US Health Care System,” found that administrative complexity is the leading cause of the estimated nearly $760 billion to $935 billion in total waste annually.
+The study “Waste in the U.S. Health Care System” found that administrative complexity is the leading cause of the estimated nearly $760 billion to $935 billion in total waste annually.

-Through a search of 54 peer-reviewed studies, government reports and “gray” literature published from 2012 to 2019, authors of the study determined that administrative complexity was responsible for $265.6 billion in waste annually to the U.S. healthcare system.
-Payer-provider collaboration is the answer to reducing waste in this category, authors of the study say.
+Through a search of 54 peer-reviewed studies, government reports, and “gray” literature published from 2012 to 2019, the authors determined that administrative complexity was responsible for $265.6 billion in waste annually to the U.S. healthcare system.
+Authors say payer-provider collaboration is the answer to reducing waste in this category.

-Therefore, administrative transactions between payers and providers—including credentialing and privileging—definitely contribute to the waste behind administrative complexity.
+Therefore, administrative transactions between payers and providers—including credentialing and privileging—contribute to the waste behind organizational complexity.

 What we do to reduce administrative complexity:

-Hence, we offer our credentialing service as an integrated part of our coding and billing service.
+Hence, we offer our credentialing service as part of our coding and billing service.
 We verify contract status and collate your payer contracts.

 - Verify license, certification, Drug Enforcement Agency ID, and National Provider Identification (NPI).

-- Assist newly licensed clinicians acquire their NPI.
+- Assist newly licensed clinicians in acquiring their NPI.

 - Collect and securely maintain supporting documents needed for credentialing applications.
-For example, driver’s license, birth certificate, Social Security number, diploma, and curriculum vitea.
+For example, driver’s license, birth certificate, Social Security number, diploma, and curriculum vitae.

-- Confirm and Maintain Credential Approvals and Re-credential on provider’s behalf, as needed.
+- Confirm and Maintain Credential Approvals and Re-credential on the provider’s behalf, as needed.